ovaistariq/mha-helper/README.rst

     The SMTP host that is used to send the failover report email requires_sudo
     Some of the system commands executed as part of the failover process require either the use of a privileged user or a user with sudo privileges.
-Set this to *no* when the system user does not need to execute commands using sudo, set to *yes* otherwise cluster_interface
+Set this to *no* when the system user does not need to execute commands using sudo, set to *yes* otherwise requires_arping
+    Some environments do not need to do anything with ARP caches.
+Set this to *no* in order to not send those arping commands. cluster_interface
     The ethernet interface on the machine that gets the Virtual IP assigned or removed